-Bright Cluster Manager also packages the OFED software developed by the vendors, Intel True Scale (formerly QLogic) and Mellanox.
+Bright Cluster Manager also packages the OFED software developed by Mellanox.
 These vendor OFED packages can be more recent than the distribution packages, which means that they can provide support for more recent hardware and firmware, as well as more features.